CONTENTS:

 2.3 NON-ACCREDITATION NOTICE

 2.3.1 The Academy is an independent educational provider that issues its own printable certificates upon completion of its courses.
-The Academy is not accredited by any accrediting agency recognized by neither the Florida Department of Education (or other Florida state education authorities), nor by the U.S. Department of Education, nor by any accrediting body recognized by that Department.
+The Academy is not recognized by the Florida Department of Education, any other Florida educational authority, the U.S. Department of Education, or any accrediting body recognized by those authorities.
 Our courses are designed for professional development, self-help, and educational purposes only.

 2.3.2 LICENSE AND CERTIFICATION DISCLAIMER: Completion of any Academy course does not grant licensure, certification, or professional designation.
 It is the student’s responsibility to check local, state, or Federal regulations regarding trade requirements.
 Our training may not meet the eligibility requirements for state-regulated careers.